smarky7CD/ToeplitzHash/README.md

 # ToeplitzHash

-A implenentation of the Toeplitz Hashing Algorithm
+An implenentation of the Toeplitz Hashing Algorithm